and-rgr/Niologic-Challenge/README.md

 ## Script Overview

 Most of the work is done in the **extract_paths** function.
-We loop over all column pairs, and over all rows of the given table.
+We loop over all column pairs of the given table.
 Since the table describes a hierarchy graph, this means that the pairs we extract this way will correspond to all the possible paths within the graph, including those of length zero.
-We then remove any duplicate lines from the list.
-The output of the function is a list, where each element is a list of length 2, containing the start point and endpoint of a path in the hierarchy graph.
+These are stored in the **paths** variable.
+We then use the **remove_duplicates** function to remove any duplicate lines from the list.
+The final output is a list, where each element is a list of length 2, containing the start point and endpoint of a path in the hierarchy graph.

-From there, we connect to the SQLite database, create a new Closure Table, and add a new row, for every pair in the output of the **extract_paths** function.
+From there, we connect to the SQLite database, create a new Closure Table, and add a new row, for every element in the **paths** variable.

-Finally, we use the output of **extract_paths** again, in order to store the edges and nodes of the hierarchy graph in a file, represented as SQL statements.
+Finally, we use the **paths** variable again, in order to store the edges and nodes of the hierarchy graph in a file, represented as SQL statements.

 ## Script Execution